-2. Whether or not the individual has previously been convicted of an offence relevant to the performance of a controlled function or a firm has been convicted of a relevant offence.
+2. Whether or not the individual has previously been convicted of an offence relevant to the performance of a controlled function or a firm has been convicted of a relevant offence.33

 This factor applies to firms and individuals.
-The Central Bank will take relevant previous convictions into account when sanctioning a firm or an individual.
-When doing so, the Central Bank will consider the relevance of the offence having regard to matters including the circumstances surrounding the conviction, the length of time since the conviction, and the explanation offered by the convicted firm or individual.
+The Central Bank will take relevant previous convictions into account when sanctioning an individual.
+When doing so, the Central Bank will consider the relevance of the offence.
+In doing so, the Central Bank will consider matters including the circumstances surrounding the conviction, the length of time since the conviction, and the explanation offered by the convicted firm or individual.